top of page

 A description of Lauren's research:

-Lauren’s project will investigate the interaction between competitive and cooperative play, such as is found in team-based PVP environments.
+Lauren’s research investigates the differences in human-human and human-AI interaction in team-based digital games.
 Simultaneous combinations of competitive and cooperative play are found in many high grossing games, such as Call of Duty and League of Legends.
-These games provide environments for players to play with and against teams of both friends and strangers, and elicit social presence, a term used to indicate the awareness of others in the digital environment.
+These games provide environments for players to play with strangers, friends, and AI, and elicit social presence, a term used to describe the awareness of others in a digital environment.
 Lauren’s research will focus on two types of social presence: cooperative presence and competitive presence.
-Despite the popularity of these games, little is known about the juncture between the two and the effects they have on player experience, or what game design factors can be used to manipulate them.
+Despite the popularity of these games, little is known about the juncture between the two and the effects they have on player experience.
+Due to the increasing inclusion of AI in daily life, including the gaming space, investigating these effects will have implications for future research in team-based digital games, as well as in the creation of AI that works with and against users.

 Mastodon